 The Autonomous Community of Castile-León encompasses a large part of the northern half of the Iberian Peninsula.
 The region is located in the interior of Spain and includes the following provinces: Ávila, Burgos, León, Palencia, Salamanca, Segovia, Soria, Valladolid and Zamora.
 The capital city is Valladolid.
 Castile-Leon has a population of 2,546,078 and an area of 94,226.91 sq. kilometers / 36,381 sq. miles.

 Castile-León's agriculture is based on the cultivation of cereals and grains, and it is the leading producer of this type of crop in Spain.
 Legumes, vegetables, potatoes and sugar beets are other chief agricultural products in this region.

 Livestock breeding produces high-quality beef, pork and lamb.

-The wines from the Ribera del Duero DO are outstanding in quality, and have achieved international prestige.
-Other wine Designations of Origin of this region are Toro DO, Bierzo DO, Rueda DO, Arlanza DO, Cigales DO y Tierra del Vino de Zamora DO.
+The wines from the DO Ribera del Duero are outstanding in quality, and have achieved international prestige.
+Other wine Designations of Origin of this region are DO Toro, DO Bierzo, DO Rueda, DO Arlanza, DO Cigales, DO Tierra de León, DO Arribes y DO Tierra del Vino de Zamora.

 Read more: Wines from Spain